Carter County Substance

 Misuse of Alcohol

-The Carter County Substance Abuse Prevention Committee meets on the second Wednesday of every month, at 9:30 am.
+The Carter County Substance Abuse Prevention Committee meets on the first Wednesday of every month, at 9:30 am.
 These meetings occur in the Smith Room of the Ardmore Public Library and are open to the public.
 Join us as we work towards a better tomorrow!

 If you would like additional information about our coalition or you would like to subscribe to our quarterly newsletter, CCSAPC Reporter, e-mail us using the form below.